 If your child has experienced bullying, we hope these anti-bullying activities will help them.
-Use the Letter Challenge video, activity, and action checklist to give your child the confidence they need to put bullying behind them.
+Use this activity, and action checklist to give your child the confidence they need to put bullying behind them.

 Ways to deal with bullying